People's Party of South Ossetia: 2024 election

 During the campaign for the 2024 election the party would be led by Sergei Kharebov and, on April 6, 2024, merged with the political party Patriots of Alanya led by Dzambolat Tedeev.
 This caused Diakonov to announce his withdrawal from the party claiming that Patriots of Alanya was "politically opposite" to the People's Party.
 He was followed shortly by 2 more of the 5 elected members of parliament, bringing the party's parliamentary share down to just 2 MPs.
 Dzambolat Medoev joined the new party For Justice led by Harry Muldarov, and Robert Ostaev announced that he was going to become a political independent while Arsen Kvezerov announced he would be staying in the party, being the only MP besides Kharebov.
 This has led to a fracturing in the pro-Kokoity camp, as now the People's party has to compete with For Justice and Iron.
+The party was able to rebound in the 2024 election, electing 5 members to Parliament, gaining Vladimir Pukhaev, Alan Tadtaev, and Azamat Bekoev.

+2026 election

+With the failure of the party to significantly increase its vote share in the parliamentary election, Patriots of Alanya would leave the party, and held a new party congress in 2026.